Middleton suggests women's goal-kicking rule change

 In rugby union, a conversion kick must be taken in line with where the try-scorer grounded the ball behind the tryline.

-Middleton, who will step down as England head coach after the Six Nations, believed players in women's rugby should not have to take conversions from the touchline.
+Middleton, who will step down as England head coach after the Six Nations, believes players in women's rugby should not have to take conversions from the touchline.

 He suggested if a try is scored within 5m of the touchline in women's rugby, the kicker should have the option to take the kick from 10m inside the touchline to reduce the distance to the posts.